 Code of Professional Conduct

-The Code of Professional Conduct is supported by Investigation and Conduct procedures that set out how we deal with alleged breach(es) of the Code.
+These obligations apply universally - at all stages of a CIPD member’s career, regardless of their specialism or the size or sector of the organisation in which they work.
+The Code of Professional Conduct is supported by Investigation and Conduct procedures that set out how we deal with alleged breaches of the Code.

 If you consider the Code to have been breached, please read our Guide to the Investigation and Conduct procedures, which explains the matters that we can consider under the Code.

 How to submit alleged breaches of the Code

 The Code of Professional Conduct sets standards for CIPD members as individual professionals.
 You can submit an allegation if you think a member has breached the code.
 Please read our Guide to Investigation and Conduct Procedures to help you determine whether or not the CIPD can deal with your concern(s).

 - people who are not in current membership with the CIPD

 - events that took place more than 12 months ago

 - your current or previous employer, its policies or its application of policies or processes

 In these cases, please consider talking to one of the alternative contacts listed below.